NETGEAR: 10 gigabit opens up new opportunities for resellers

-After more than a decade in the corporate data centre, cost effective 10 gigabit connections are moving into the SMB market, opening the doors for local resellers to future-proof customers’ networks – and cross- and upsell.
+After more than a decade in the corporate data center, cost effective 10 gigabit connections are moving into the SMB market, opening the doors for local resellers to future-proof customers' networks – and cross- and upsell.

 Brad Little, NETGEAR Australia and New Zealand general manager, says the common issue of bottlenecks in network performance combined with dramatically reduced pricing of 10 gigabit are propelling the market to new highs.

 “The price points and some of the barriers that were there two or three years ago have fallen away and we are really at that tipping point now where 10 gigabit is a real, genuinely viable option for businesses,” Little says.

 And it's not just big businesses either, with Little saying even one and two man bands around Australia and New Zealand are seeing a need for the switches, including companies dealing in video production, transferring financial documents, or using CAD/CAM.

 Little says businesses and resellers alike are seeing performance bottlenecks in networks.

 “Resellers are recognising that somewhere in the network there is a bottleneck, and that's driven by the internet of things devices, the number of wireless devices connecting, the size of video files and data that needs to be transferred,” Little says.